fercho-dev/fercho-dev/README.md

 ## My projects

+#### 🧑🏼‍🍳 Foodie

+Find awesome recipes to take your cooking skills to the next level.
+You can also create your own recipes and share them with world.

+Things I learned:
+- Use React to build a client-side project
+- Implement Redux to manage the state of the application
+- Create a server-side API using Node.js and Express
+- Build a database model using Sequelize and Postgresql

+<a href="http://foodie-pi-tau.vercel.app/" target="_blank">👉🏼 Start cooking!</a>

+<a href="https://github.com/ferchoeth/Food-app" target="_blank">👉🏼 See the code</a>

+---

 #### ⭐️ Top rated movies

 A website showing the top rated movies around the world.
 Data is obtain from The Movie Database API.